Updated April 20, 2018.

 - Nurse Next Door estimates that you may have to spend $5,000 to $10,000 for incorporation of a company, initial accounting advice, and legal review of the Franchise Agreement.

 7. Leased Premises: $0 to $5,000

-- You can operate the Franchised Business from your home if it is permitted by local zoning rules and ordinances.
+- If permitted by State regulations and local zoning rules ordinances, you can operate the Franchised Business from your home.
 Some states may not allow you to operate the Franchised Business in a home office.

 - You may operate the Franchised Business from a small rented space of approximately 500 square feet.
 If you must lease a space, your lease costs can vary based on variance in square footage, cost per square foot, and required maintenance costs.

 - If you are a new customer of your local utilities and are leasing space for the Franchised Business, you will generally have to pay deposits to obtain services, including electric, telephone, gas, and water.
 The amount of the deposit and whether the deposit is refundable will vary depending on the local utilities.